turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetWeather(Entity entity) : WeatherComponent? result  -- query the WeatherComponent of the entity (if exists)
 - Component_GetSound(Entity entity) : SoundComponent? result  -- query the SoundComponent of the entity (if exists)
 - Component_GetCollider(Entity entity) : ColliderComponent? result  -- query the ColliderComponent of the entity (if exists)
+- Component_GetExpression(Entity entity) : ExpressionComponent? result  -- query the ExpressionComponent of the entity (if exists)
+- Component_GetHumanoid(Entity entity) : HumanoidComponent? result  -- query the HumanoidComponent of the entity (if exists)
+- Component_GetDecal(Entity entity) : DecalComponent? result  -- query the DecalComponent of the entity (if exists)
+- Component_GetSprite(Entity entity) : Sprite? result  -- query the Sprite of the entity (if exists)
+- Component_GetFont(Entity entity) : SpriteFont? result  -- query the SpriteFont of the entity (if exists)

 - Component_GetNameArray() : NameComponent[] result  -- returns the array of all components of this type
 - Component_GetLayerArray() : LayerComponent[] result  -- returns the array of all components of this type